MileHacker Logo

 San Diego enjoys a mild, Mediterranean climate.
 Expect warm, dry summers and mild, wetter winters.

 San Diego generally avoids extreme climate events events.
 Heatwaves occur inland, but ocean breezes buffer coastal areas.
 Santa Ana winds blow hot, dry air from inland deserts, raising wildfire risk in fall.
-Direct hurricane strikes are extremely rare due to cold ocean currents.
+Direct hurricane strikes are extremely rare due to frigid ocean currents.
 However, tropical storm remnants bring unusual rain and high surf.

 Seasonal Climates